 - We offer full epidemiological and biostatistical support.

-- Collaborators and mentors can be found at the Medical School, the Institute for Social Research, or the School of Public Health, along with many other departments at the University of Michigan.
+- Collaborators and mentors can be found at the Medical School, the School of Nursing, the Institute for Social Research, or the School of Public Health, along with many other departments at the University of Michigan.

 - Scholars get to work in an environment with a rich tradition of supporting multidisciplinary research.

 - They are provided with travel funds to attend professional conferences as well as a yearly meeting of the National CSP.

 What sorts of subjects do Clinician Scholars study?

 The IHPI CSP is designed to support multidisciplinary research across a breadth of specialties and disciplines, including (but not limited to):